-The CIL Neighbourhood Fund
+CIL Neighbourhood Fund - 2019 to 2022

-- 3.12 The neighbourhood portion represents 15% of the total CIL monies in accordance with the provisions of the CIL Regulations.
-The neighbourhood portion from the Community Infrastructure Levy goes towards a 'CIL Neighbourhood Fund', which provides grants for infrastructure-related projects.
-Information on how community and voluntary organisations working in Gosport Borough can apply for funding from the CIL Neighbourhood Fund can be found on the GVA website: www.gva.org.uk/grants - 3.13 The spending of Neighbourhood CIL since the CIL Neighbourhood Fund was introduced is detailed in Table 3.6.
-This is spent in accordance with the Council's agreement with Gosport Voluntary Action as set out in the CIL Spending Protocol. - 3.14 Please note: At the Policy and Organisation Board of 28 September 2022, Members decided to end the Council's agreement with Gosport Voluntary Action for the administration of the CIL Neighbourhood Fund and bring the scheme in-house.
-It is proposed that officers in consultation with Members agree an alternative method for distributing the neighbourhood portion of CIL.
+3.12 Between 1 April 2019 and 31 March 2023, the neighbourhood portion from the Community Infrastructure Levy went towards a 'CIL Neighbourhood Fund' managed by Gosport Voluntary Action.
+The fund provided grants for infrastructure-related projects.
+The spending of Neighbourhood CIL during the operation of the CIL Neighbourhood Fund by GVA is detailed in Table 3.6.
+Funds were spent in accordance with the agreement which was in operation between the Council and Gosport Voluntary Action as set out in the CIL Spending Protocol.
+At the Policy and Organisation Board of 28 September 2022, Members decided to end the Council's agreement with Gosport Voluntary Action for the administration of the CIL Neighbourhood Fund and bring the scheme in-house.
+This resulted in the GBC Community Fund as detailed below.